 Here are some best practices you can keep in mind while writing user stories:

-- Keep your user stories brief and straightforward.
+- Keep your stories brief and straightforward.
 They should be easy to understand and written from the user’s perspective in a non-technical language.

 - They should focus on the users.
 You should be able to define who the user is and invoke their personas at will.